MCUdude/MegaCoreX/README.md

 **TODO:**
 * ~~UART pin swap inegraion~~ **DONE! use Serial.swap()**
 * ~~Add printf to print class~~ **DONE! use Serial.printf()**
-* Get rid of nasty compiler warning when compiling a blank sketch (or any sketch really..)
 * Steal 20 MHz accurate timing from MCUdude_corefiles
 * SPI pin swap integration in libraries
 * I2C pin swap integration in libraries